 [0:15] A: My name is Jana Kolesnikova, and I represent TIAS School for Business and Society in the Netherlands.
 And I represent our MSBA program, or Master of Science in Business Administration.

-[0:30] Q: How can Master’s applicants communicate their fits to the program?
-I mean, what do they need to convey in order to fit the program?
+[0:30] Q: How can Master’s applicants communicate their fit to the program?

 [1:28] Q: What kind of questions should they ask in order to make a good impression of themselves at the interview with you or during your communication?